-The following tables reconcile net loss, the most directly comparable US GAAP measure, to Adjusted Net Income and Adjusted Earnings Per Share for the years ended December 31, 2019, 2020 and 2021.
+The following tables reconcile net (loss) income, the most directly comparable US GAAP measure, to Adjusted Net Income and Adjusted Earnings Per Share for the periods presented:

-Year Ended December 31, 2019 2020 2021 (in thousa ands, except per share amounts) Net loss \$ (46,682) \$ (52,293) \$ (18,527) Income tax benefit (11,803) (11,562) (10,461) Loss before income taxes (58,485) (63,855) (28,988) Amortization of acquired intangible assets 65,529 60,346 52,777 Stock-based compensation 1,503 3,464 32,580 Transaction expenses(1) 2,617 3,029 43,046 Restructuring(2) 4,526 8,838 4,915 Technology Transformation(3) 9,763 10,920 13,088 Settlements impacting comparability(4) 12,065 2,922 468 Loss on interest rate swaps(5) 7,324 9,452 31 Other(6) 6,553 918 1,123 Adjusted Net Income before income tax effect 51,395 36,034 119,040 Income tax effect(7) 13,363 9,369 26,808 Adjusted Net Income 38,032 26,665 92,232 Net Loss per share-diluted \$ (0.53) \$ (0.59) \$ (0.21) Adjusted Earnings Per Share-basic 0.43 0.30 1.02 Adjusted Earnings Per Share-diluted 0.43 0.30 0.97
+Year Ended December 31,

+2021 20

+(ir n thousands, e share amou

+Net (loss) income \$ (18,527) \$ 19,410

+Income tax (benefit) provision (10,461) 8,706

+(Loss) income before income taxes · (28,988) 28,116

+Amortization of acquired intangible assets 52,777 48,783

+Stock-based compensation 32,580 23,805

+Loss on extinguishment of debt 3,673

+Transaction expenses (1) 43,046 11,493

+Restructuring (2) 4,915 9,024

+Technology Transformation (3) 13,088 16,794

+Settlements impacting comparability (4) 468 3,319

+Loss (gain) on interest rate swaps (5) 31 (297)

+Other (6) 1,123 (111)

+Adjusted Net Income before income tax effect 119,040 144,599

+Income tax effect (7) 26,808 38,054

+Adjusted Net Income \$ 92,232 \$ 106,545

+Net (Loss) Income per share-diluted \$ (0.21) \$ 0.20

+Adjusted Earnings Per Share-basic 1.02 1.13

+Adjusted Earnings Per Share-diluted 0.97 1.08
-(1) Consists of transaction expenses related to mergers and acquisitions, associated earn-outs, investor management fees, and costs related to our IPO.

-- (2) Consists of restructuring-related costs, including executive recruiting and severance charges, and lease termination costs and disposal of fixed assets related to our real estate consolidation efforts.
-During 2019 and 2020, we executed an extensive restructuring program, significantly strengthening our management team and creating a client facing industry-specific Vertical organization.
-This program was completed by the end of 2020 and the final costs related to this program have been incurred through the first quarter of 2021.
-Beginning in 2020, we began executing a virtual-first strategy, closing offices and reducing office space globally. - (3) Includes costs related to technology modernization efforts.
+- (1) Consists of transaction expenses related to M&A, associated earn-outs, investor management fees, costs related to the preparation of the IPO, one-time public company transition expenses and fees associated with financing transactions. - (2) Consists of restructuring-related costs, including executive recruiting and severance charges, and lease termination costs and disposal of fixed assets related to our real estate consolidation efforts.
+During 2020, we executed an extensive restructuring program, significantly strengthening our management team and creating a client facing industry-specific Vertical organization.
+This program was completed by the end of 2020 and the final costs related to this program were incurred through the first quarter of 2021.
+Beginning in 2020, we began executing a virtual-first strategy, closing offices and reducing office space globally.
+In 2022, we began executing on a restructuring program to realign senior leadership and functions with the goal of elevating our go-to-market strategy and accelerating our technology and product innovation. - (3) Includes costs related to technology modernization and acquisition-related technology integration and migration efforts.
 We believe that these costs are discrete and non-recurring in nature, as they relate to a one-time restructuring and decommissioning of our on-premise production systems and corporate technological infrastructure and the move to a managed service provider, decommissioning redundant fulfillment systems, and modernizing internal functional systems.
 As such, they are not normal, recurring operating expenses and are not reflective of ongoing trends in the cost of doing business.
-The significant majority of these are related to the last two phases of Project Ignite, with the remainder related to an investment made to modernize internal functional systems in preparation for our public company infrastructure. - (4) Consists of non-recurring settlements impacting comparability.

-(5) Consists of net realized and realized loss (gain) on interest rate swaps.
-See "-Quantitative and Qualitative Disclosures about Market Risk-Interest Rate Risk" for additional information on interest rate swaps.

-(6) Consists of costs related to a local government mandate in India, (gain) loss on foreign currency transactions, impairment of capitalized software and other costs outside of the ordinary course of business.
-The following table summarizes these costs for the years ended December 31, 2019, 2020 and 2021.
+The significant majority of these are related to the last two phases of Project Ignite, with the remainder related to an investment made to modernize internal functional systems in preparation for our public company infrastructure. - (4) Consists of non-recurring settlements and the related legal fees impacting comparability. - (5) Consists of loss (gain) on interest rate swaps.
+See "-Quantitative and Qualitative Disclosures about Market Risk-Interest Rate Risk" for additional information on interest rate swaps. - (6) Consists of costs related to a local government mandate in India, (gain) loss on foreign currency transactions, impairment of capitalized software and other costs outside of the ordinary course of business.
+The following table summarizes these costs for the periods presented:

-Year Ended December 31,
+Year Ended

+Decer mber 31,

-(in thousands) 2019 2020 2021
+(in thousands) 2021 2022

 Other

-Government mandate \$ - \$ 1,291 \$ -
+Government mandate \$ - - \$

-(Gain) Loss on foreign currency transactions 505 (359) 1,425
+(Gain) Loss on foreign currency transactions 1,425 (294)

-Impairment of capitalized software 3,219 695 219
+Impairment of capitalized software 219 183

-Duplicate fulfillment charges 2,829 (709) (521)
+Duplicate fulfillment charges (521

-Total \$ 6,553 \$ 918 \$ 1,123
+Total \$ 1,123 \$ (111)